Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 This extension is used to map a Cloudinary attribute to a string attribute.
 Select at least one and up to four Cloudinary source attributes in the *Image* drop-down lists.
 If required, you can select a transformation.

 [comment]: <> (wofür ist die Liste Transformation?
 Was mache ich damit?)
+-> transformation für bilder

 ### Configuration

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Export public ID*
-  Activate the toggle to export both, the Cloudinary URL but also its public ID.
+  Activate the toggle to export the Cloudinary URL but also its public ID.
 Deactivate the toggle to export only the Cloudinary URL.

+-> wenn toggle aktiv, wird die public id ausgegeben und nicht die url (transformation wird geskippt)
   [comment]: <> (wozu ist die public ID gut?)